larcjs/larc/README.md

 - 🔌 **Loosely coupled** - PAN message bus solves the Web Component "silo problem"
 - 🌐 **True interoperability** - Mix React, Vue, and LARC components on the same page
 - 🚫 **No lock-in** - Use one component or all of them, mix with anything
-- 💾 **No build step** - Write code, refresh browser, see changes instantly
+- 💾 **Zero-build development** - Write code, refresh browser, see changes instantly
+- 🚀 **Production-ready builds** - Optimize with your preferred build tools when deploying
 - ❤️ **Built for pragmatists** - Solve real problems without dogma

+> **Philosophy:** LARC is designed for zero-build **development** while fully supporting optimized builds for **production**.
+Fast iteration during development, optimized delivery in production.
+See [Development Philosophy](./DEVELOPMENT_PHILOSOPHY.md) for details.

 **Without PAN, Web Components are silos.** Every component needs custom integration code, negating reusability.
 PAN provides standardized messaging so components coordinate without knowing about each other.